-Streptococcus agalactiae, otherwise known as Group B Strep (GBS), is a bacteria that approximately 20-25 percent of pregnant women have in their vagina and rectum.
-Carrying this bacteria does not mean that you acquired a sexually transmitted infection or practice poor hygiene.
-Plainly put, GBS can be temporarily present in all women but only becomes significant when you are pregnant because of what it can potentially mean for you and your baby.
+Streptococcus agalactiae, otherwise known as Group B Strep (GBS), is a bacteria that approximately 20-25% of pregnant women have in their vagina and rectum.
+Carrying this bacteria does not mean that you have a sexually transmitted infection (STI) or that your hygiene habits are poor.
+Put simply, GBS can be temporarily present in all women, but it only becomes significant when you are pregnant because of the potential issues it might cause for your baby during delivery.

 GBS can be passed to a baby as he or she passes through the birth canal at the time of delivery.
-Of those babies who are exposed (and whose moms received no antibiotics in labor against GBS), anywhere from 5-50 percent of babies will actually become infected themselves with GBS.
-It is more likely that a baby will become infected if the mother has certain risk factors, such as having a fever in labor or giving birth preterm.
+If GBS bacteria are found in the vagina or rectum (measured using a urine sample or rectal swab) and the mother-to-be does not receive antibiotics whilst in labour, there is a 5-50% chance of her baby also becoming infected with GBS.
+The risk of transmission is higher if the mother has certain risk factors, including having a fever during labour or giving birth prematurely.

-GBS infections in newborns can lead to infections in the lungs, bloodstream, and nervous system, which can have severe consequences.
-To decrease the numbers of newborns with these complications, all pregnant women are now screened for GBS to see if they are positive.
+GBS in newborns can lead to infections of the lungs, bloodstream and the nervous system; all of which can have severe consequences.
+To decrease the numbers of newborns with these complications, all pregnant women are now routinely screened for GBS to see if they are positive.

-With the problems that GBS infections can cause in newborns, you may wonder if having GBS is a reason to have a scheduled C-section.
+With the problems that GBS infections can cause in newborns, you may wonder if having a scheduled C-section is the best way to manage the risk.
 This is definitely not the case!
-Luckily, the treatment for GBS is simple: your doctor or midwife will order IV antibiotics to be given during your labor to decrease the chance of transmission.
+Natural birth is still entirely possible and the treatment for GBS is simple and effective.
+Your doctor or midwife will order IV antibiotics to be given during labour to reduce the chance of transmission.
 The drug of choice is usually penicillin, but if you are allergic, an alternative will be used.
-The goal is to have the antibiotics in at least four hours before you deliver.
+The aim is to administer the antibiotics at least four hours before your baby is born.

-It is important to note that women colonized with GBS can occasionally have issues, too.
-Having a large amount of GBS present in your urine can cause symptoms similar to a urinary tract infection, which can be treated with oral antibiotics.
-Having GBS can also slightly increase your risk for a uterine infection at the time of delivery or after.
-However, there is no good data that suggests treating all GBS positive women before delivery decreases these complications.
-There are some myths of alternative treatments (such as garlic and colloidal silver) out there for women who test positive, but there is no data to back up these practices, and they are not recommended.
+It is important to note that women colonised with GBS can occasionally have issues, too.
+Having a large amount of GBS present in your urine can cause symptoms similar to a urinary tract infection.
+Oral antibiotics can be used to treat the infection.
+Having GBS can also slightly increase your risk of developing uterine infections at the time of delivery or just after.
+To date, there is no good data that suggests that treating all GBS positive women before delivery, reduces the risk to the mother.
+There are some myths of alternative treatments (such as garlic and colloidal silver) for women who test positive, but there is no data to back up these practices, and they are not recommended.

 Powered by Bundoo®